TAG Services Goal

 - Exit from Services

-The referral window for students in need of gifted services is currently open and will close on December 8, 2017 at 4:00 p.m.
-This is the ONLY open window for referrals for current RRISD students.
-Students are eligible for assessment once every two years.
+The referral window for students to be considered for gifted services is from November 11, 2019 – December 6, 2019. (closes at 4:00 p.m.)
+This is the ONLY open window for referrals for current Round Rock ISD students.
 If you would like to refer your child for testing, please fill out the following online form.
-Additionally, on the last item of the form, you will be prompted to print and complete a PERMISSION TO TEST form.
+(Form will be open to collect responses on November 11) Additionally, on the last item of the form, you will be prompted to print and complete a PERMISSION TO TEST form.
 You will need to turn this paper form into the child’s campus.
 If you are not able to complete the online form, print the permission to test, OR you need Spanish versions of either, please contact your campus TAG specialist (elementary) or counselor (secondary).

 * You will receive email confirmation of your referral for gifted services.
 If you do not, please contact the Advanced Academics office at 512-464-5104 or 512-464-5925